Phase-Aware Mixture of Experts for Agentic Reinforcement Learning: Method

 To encourage temporally stable expert assignments, we introduce a consistency mechanism through two components.

 \textbf{Switching Penalty.} Let $z_t = \arg\max_k p_t^k$ denote the selected expert at step $t$.
 We penalize transitions between consecutive steps:

 where $\mathbf{1}[\cdot]$ is the indicator function, $\lambda_s = 0.05$, and $T$ denotes the episode length (which varies across episodes).
 Since the indicator function is non-differentiable, we implement the backward pass using a differentiable surrogate: we replace $\mathbf{1}[z_t \neq z_{t+1}]$ with $1 - \sum_k p_t^k \cdot p_{t+1}^k$ during gradient computation, which measures the soft disagreement between consecutive routing distributions.
 The forward pass uses the hard indicator for accurate loss computation, while the backward pass uses this soft approximation to propagate gradients to router parameters.
+A sensitivity analysis over $\lambda_s$ and a discussion of adaptive relaxation are provided in Appendix~\ref{app:switching_sensitivity}.

 \textbf{Temperature Annealing.} We apply temperature annealing to the router's softmax during training following a linear schedule:

 with $\tau_0 = 2.0$, $\tau_f = 0.5$, and $T_{\text{anneal}} = 3000$ steps.
 High initial temperature encourages exploration of different routing patterns, while low final temperature produces more decisive assignments.